Billing Errors

 What This Means

 Medicare denied your claim because the codes on the claim form don’t match up correctly.
-Medical claims use specific codes to describe your diagnosis and the services you received.
+Medical claims use specific codes (HCPCS/CPT for procedures, ICD-10 for diagnoses, plus modifiers and place-of-service codes) to describe your diagnosis and the services you received.
 When those codes conflict with each other — or with your personal information — Medicare can’t process the claim.
+The reason codes you’ll see on your MSN/EOB are Claim Adjustment Reason Codes (CARCs) maintained by X12; the CO prefix means “Contractual Obligation,” which is why this category of denial is the provider’s responsibility, not yours.

 This is a billing office error.
 Your provider needs to fix the codes and resubmit the claim.